-Many volunteer vacations sound alluring on paper, but midway through a backbreaking archeological dig you may have second thoughts.
-"Be very thoughtful about your goals and what success means to you," Cutchins says.
+Many volunteer vacations sound alluring on paper, but midway through a backbreaking archaeological dig you may have second thoughts.
+Be very thoughtful about your goals and what you hope to achieve.
 Do you want to donate your skills, or are you looking for a completely unique experience?
-Older vacation volunteers are in especially high demand because of their experience, "which is incredibly valuable to nonprofit organizations," Cutchins points out.
+Older vacation volunteers may be in especially high demand because of their extensive work experience.
 Some economic-development organizations will even pay your travel and living expenses if you have the skills they need.
-But if your goal is to stretch your horizons and try a new line of work, then select a vacation that doesn’t depend on sharing what you already know.
+But if your goal is to stretch your horizons, then select a vacation that doesn’t depend on sharing what you already know.

-Make sure the cost of a volunteer vacation is in line with your long-term spending strategy.
+"Make sure the cost of a volunteer vacation is in line with your long-term spending plan."— Ben Storey, Director, Retirement Thought Leadership, Bank of America

-If you're traveling abroad and you plan to stay in one place for several weeks, you may want to set up a local bank account.
-That way you can have the funds you'll need to cover your living expenses.
-"Since currencies fluctuate in value, it's a good idea to arrange for periodic transfers of money rather than a lump sum," says Bill Hunter, director of Personal Retirement Solutions for Bank of America Merrill Lynch.
 Also, if you’re going to be away for a month or more, you’ll need to make financial arrangements to cover expenses at home and abroad.
-“You’ll have to continue to maintain your home and to pay property taxes and homeowner's insurance as well as your utility bills while you’re gone.”
-Renting out your home could help to defray some of those costs, Hunter points out, but you may incur others, such as buying an umbrella insurance policy to provide liability coverage for your tenants.
-He suggests asking your tax advisor whether some or all of your volunteer vacation costs could be tax deductible, as another possible means of defraying costs.
+“You’ll have to continue to maintain your home and to pay property taxes and homeowners insurance as well as your utility bills while you’re gone.”
+Renting out your home could help to defray some of those costs, Storey points out, but you may incur others, such as buying an umbrella insurance policy to provide liability coverage for your tenants.
+He suggests asking your tax advisor whether some or all of your volunteer vacation costs could be tax-deductible, as another possible means of defraying costs.

 3 Questions to Ask Your Financial Advisor